scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_1.md

 ### User Credentials
-For the vsonic VM use the following credentials:
+For the host VMs use the following credentials:
 ```
-User: cisco, Password: C1sco12345
+User: cisco, Password: cisco123
 ```

-For all instances you will use the same user credentials:
+For all SONiC router instances you will use the same user credentials:
 ```
 User: cisco, Password: cisco123
 ```